TREASURIES-Yields tick up after lower-than-expected unemployment data

 "This just shows you how hypersensitive markets are to any indications," he added.

-The Treasury Department is scheduled at 1pm ET to auction $17 billion in 10-year Treasury inflation-protected securities (TIPS).
+Also on Thursday, the Treasury Department auctioned $17 billion in Treasury inflation-protected securities at 99.02 cents on the dollar.

 Price